factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationdata/README.md

     }
 }
 ```
-The configuration data are part of the DatabaseResourceFactory and is passed directly to the DatabaseResource.
+The configuration data are part of the DatabaseResourceFactory and are passed directly to the DatabaseResource.

 ## Initial Configuration
 ```java